 At that point, the Chief Justice assigns that batch of cases to an individual justice “who happens to be in the majority,” Márquez said.

-There can be multiple drafts of opinions, and Márquez has experienced times when initial votes changed — where a concurring or dissenting opinion actually changed the thinking of the justices — “and in some cases the majority can actually flip.”
+Drafts of majority opinions are circulated and reviewed, and justices put in preliminary votes indicating whether they concur or dissent, or whether they will write a separate opinion or are not yet ready to join an opinion.
+Márquez said she has experienced times when initial votes changed — where a concurring or dissenting opinion actually changed the thinking of the justices — “and in some cases the majority can actually flip.”

 “There are protocols in place because this is a seven-member court, and if you don’t have protocols, and agreements in place, it just doesn’t work,” he said.

 Further, before COVID-19, the justices had a rule that after conference they all went to lunch together.
-Samour feels this rule helps to breed congeniality, after debating important issues which can cause some different opinions.
+Samour feels this rule helps to breed congeniality after debating important issues that can cause some different opinions.